 Damaged Wire Harness

 While not a likely problem, the ABS control unit’s wire harness can damage and trigger the ABS light.
 A damaged wire harness will typically cause several issues.

 If your ABS light is on or your ABS pump is faulty, it is important to check if any open recalls related to the ABS exist for your vehicle.
 In the past, Volkswagen issued ABS module recalls.
 Check for open recalls here to determine if your VW is affected by an ABS recall.

 Why is my VW ABS light on, but I get no codes?

 If you use a generic scanner, it will only access check engine fault codes.
 A generic scanner will not show ABS codes even when the ABS light is on.

-Every Volkswagen has over twenty different control units, including an engine control unit, transmission control unit, ac control unit, ABS control unit, airbag control unit, and many other modules.
-It’s important to use a scanner that will at least read VW ABS fault codes.
+Every Volkswagen has over twenty control units, including an engine control unit, transmission control unit, ac control unit, ABS control unit, airbag control unit, and many other modules.
+Using a scanner that will at least read VW ABS fault codes is important.

 If you have an ABS scanner but still don’t get any codes, you may have a bad ABS control module, a damaged wire harness, or a blown fuse.

 Can I drive VW with an ABS light on?